rtmigo/file_errors/README.md

 type of exception not only for these two errors, but also for any file errors.
 You can try to analyze the `int` error code, but error codes on different systems are different.

+How, then, to understand that the exception was thrown due to the absence of a file?
 </details>

 This library is designed to generalize error codes, reducing them to a "common